krenaldi/conflict-resolution/README.md

-## This is a subheading created on github
+## This is a subheading created on GitHub

-All of this content added to the readme file has been added from my local Git repository.
+All of this content added to the readme file has been added from my remote GitHub repository.

-Fix conflict